Skip to Main Content

 • Minimum grade of C (73) or better in each science prerequisite course as well as statistics

-• Complete the Assessment Technologies Institute (ATI) Test of Essential Academic Skills (TEAS®) Exam.
+• If you do not have a previous bachelor’s degree, complete the Assessment Technologies Institute (ATI) Test of Essential Academic Skills (TEAS®) Exam.
 The ATI TEAS Exam measures basic essential skills in the academic content areas of reading, mathematics, science, English, and language usage.
 A score of 70% or better for all content area scores and overall scores is preferred.
 Official score reports expire one year after the date of the exam.

 • Submit an online application, with the required supporting documents, and a nonrefundable application fee.
 All requirements, including the online application, supporting documents, prerequisite courses, and nonrefundable application fee, must be received by TESU by the application deadline:

-• Attend an interview (we will schedule this for you).
+• Attend an interview if invited (we will schedule this for you).

 top